sand-worm-labs/docs/docs/sql-syntax/data-types/interval.md

 # INTERVAL

-The `INTERVAL` data type in GlueSQL is used to represent a period of time.
+The `INTERVAL` data type in WormSQL is used to represent a period of time.
 In accordance with the ANSI SQL standard, several subtypes of `INTERVAL` can be used to represent different units of time, such as years, months, days, hours, minutes, and seconds.
 These subtypes are:

 - YEAR
 - YEAR TO MONTH